rodrigo-cosm/srt/docs/socket-groups.md

 whichever link out of those with the same priority would take over when all links are stable is undefined.

-Note that this group has an advantage over Backup in that it allows you to implement link redundancy with a very little overhead, as it keeps the link utilization at minimum.
+Note that this group has an advantage over Broadcast in that it allows you to implement link redundancy with a very little overhead, as it keeps the extra link utilization at minimum.
 It costs you some penalties, however:

 1. Latency penalty.
 The latency set on the connection used with backup groups must be at minimum twice the value of `SRTO_GROUPSTABTIMEO` option,